Timur5050/Timur5050/README.md

-### Hi there 👋
+<h2> Hey there!
+I'm Timur.</h2>

+<h3> 👨🏻‍💻 &nbsp;About Me </h3>

-🤔   Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions.
-🎓   Studying Computer Science and Mathematics
+- 🎓 &nbsp; Studying Computer Science and Mathematics
-💼   I don't have a job yet, but I'm working on it.
+- 💼 &nbsp; I don't have a job yet, but I'm working on it.
-🌱   Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-✍️   Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.